The II 50 countdown

 A closer look at which managers made the cut (and how they got there)

-That’s an impressive jump, but it gets even more impressive when we compare this year’s II 50 with 2016’s edition – the first year we expanded our ranking to 50 firms.
+That’s an impressive jump, but it gets even more impressive when we compare this year’s II 50 with 2016’s edition – the last year before we expanded our ranking to 50 firms.
 In the space of just two years, fundraising in the II 50 grew by more than $100 billion.

 Compared with last year’s edition, you now need a minimum of $1.98 billion to get into our ranking (versus $1.34 billion in 2017) and, if you’re hoping to unseat Macquarie Infrastructure and Real Assets from the top spot – a position it’s been forcefully holding on to since 2010 – you need to raise a war chest of $55.53 billion.